 Since it is potentially the first employer-employee communication, every detail matters.
 This article will give an overview of what an HR coordinator does, the right keywords and phrases to include in the job description, and how to pen down the proper requirements.

-The human resources coordinator role is an entry-level position that reports to HR managers and HR directors to administrate employee-related issues and implement plans across every area of human resources, including recruiting, compensation and benefits, employment regulations, training and development, and employee safety and wellbeing.
+The human resources coordinator role is an entry-level position that reports directly to the HR managers and HR directors.
+They administrate employee-related issues and implement plans across every significant area of human resources, including but not limited to:

 Staffing and Recruiting

-- Review and select resumes during hiring processes and update database
+- Review and select resumes during hiring processes and update databases accordingly

-- Maintain the work structure by updating job requirements and job descriptions for all positions
+- Update job requirements and job descriptions for all positions

-- Organize hard and soft copies of employee records
+- Organize physical and digital copies of employee records

 Compensation and Benefits Administration